 | Use an implementation partner | The business case is clear, but your team needs help with workflow design, platform selection, integrations, testing, or rollout | Vague pilots that do not define ownership, ROI, or success criteria |

 A good first project usually has a narrow operating surface: one workflow, one accountable owner, known data sources, clear exception paths, and a measurable before-and-after metric.
 If the workflow cannot be measured, it is not ready for a platform decision.
-If your team needs outside help making that call, our AI consulting services page outlines a typical assessment process.
+If your team needs outside help making that call, our AI consulting services page outlines a typical assessment process, and our AI agent development services guide breaks down delivery scope, cost, and production hardening.

 AI Agent Platform vs AI Agent Framework: What’s the Difference?